Mummering

 Mummering is a Christmas-time house-visiting tradition practiced in Newfoundland and Labrador, Ireland, Philadelphia, and parts of the United Kingdom.

 Also known as mumming or janneying, it typically involves a group of friends or family who dress in disguise and visit homes within their community or neighboring communities during the twelve days of Christmas.
 If the mummers are welcomed into a house, they often do a variety of informal performances that may include dance, music, jokes, or recitations.
 The hosts must guess the mummers' identities before offering them food or drink.
 They may poke and prod the mummers or ask them questions.
 To make this a challenge for the hosts, the mummers may stuff their costumes, cross-dress, or speak while inhaling (ingressive speech).
 Once the mummers have been identified, they remove their disguises, spend some social time with the hosts, and then travel as a group to the next home.

-History
+Local seasonal variants

+Newfoundland mummers

 An old Christmas custom from England and Ireland, mummering in a version of its modern form can be traced back in Newfoundland into the 19th century.
 Although it is unclear precisely when this tradition was brought to Newfoundland by the English and Irish, the earliest record dates back to 1819.
 Some state that the tradition was brought to Newfoundland by Irish immigrants from County Wexford.
 The tradition varied, and continues to vary, from community to community.
 Some formal aspects of the tradition, such as the mummers play, have largely died out, with the informal house-visiting remaining the predominant form.

+Sometime during the Twelve Days of Christmas, usually on the night of the "Old Twelfth" (17 January; equivalent to 6 January in the old Julian calendar), people would disguise themselves with old articles of clothing and visit the homes of their friends and neighbours.
+They would at times cover their faces with a hood, scarf, mask or pillowcase to keep their identity hidden.
+In keeping with the theme of an inversion of rules, and of disguise, crossdressing was a common strategy, and men would sometimes dress as women and women as men.
+Travelling from house to house, some mummers would carry their own musical instruments to play, sing and dance in the houses they visited.
+The host and hostess of these 'mummers parties' would serve a small lunch which could consist of Christmas cake with a glass of syrup or blueberry or dogberry wine.
+Some mummers would drink a Christmas "grog" before they leave each house, a drink of an alcoholic beverage such as rum or whiskey.
+One important part of the custom was a guessing game to determine the identity of the visitors.
+As each mummer was identified, they would uncover their faces, but if their true identity is not guessed they did not have to unmask.
+The Mummers Festival takes place throughout December and includes workshops on how to make hobby horses and wren sticks.